srgio-es/teamcenter-mcp-server/memory-bank/progress.md

 - Creating and updating items
 - Accessing Teamcenter resources
 - Session management
-- User-specific operations (user-owned items, recently created items)
+- User-specific operations (user-owned items, recently created items, favorites, user properties)
-- Favorites management
+- Error handling with specific error types and context

 The server is stable for basic operations but lacks some advanced features and optimizations.
 It is suitable for demonstration and initial use cases but may require enhancements for production use with complex Teamcenter instances.